rspishock/Forensic-Tools/README.md

 # Forensic Triage Scripts
 ## Description:
-A small collection of scritps that can be used to generate a collection of text files containing basic host information to be used during a DFIR investigation.
+A small collection of scritps that can be used during the triage process during a DFIR investigation.

 Output from each utility is printed to a dedicated text file to be reviewed independently and submitted as part of the DFIR process.